 Permission: Vendor list - GDPR

 Vendor lists are configurable registries of authorized third-party vendors who can be authorized to process user data, access users' devices, and/or use the data stored on those devices for specific purposes.
-In order to guide your organization through the configuration process In this article, we will cover how:
+In order to guide your organization through the configuration process, we will cover how to do the following: